-A student’s testing accommodations will be indicated on his/her Classroom Accommodation Forms (CAF’s) issued by the Services for Students with Disabilities (SSD).
-SSD recommends that students schedule private consultations with their instructors at the start of the semester to present their CAF’s and discuss the arrangements for accommodated exams, as well as any other accommodations indicated on the forms.
+A student’s testing accommodations will be indicated on his/her Accommodation Letter(s) issued by the Services for Students with Disabilities (SSD).
+SSD recommends that students schedule private consultations with their instructors at the start of the semester to discuss the arrangements for accommodated exams, as well as any other accommodations indicated on the letters.
 In general, making the necessary arrangements for testing accommodations is a responsibility shared by the student, the instructor, and SSD (see the topics listed below for additional information).
-Questions or concerns regarding testing accommodations should be addressed to the staff of the SSD office located in the Lee Drain North Annex building (next to Farrington) or by telephone: 936-294-3512.
+Questions or concerns regarding testing accommodations should be addressed to the staff of the SSD office located in the Lee Drain Annex building (next to Farrington) or by telephone: 936-294-3512.

 Extended Time for Exams